osmarbraz/osmarbraz/README.md

 ### Hi there 👋, I'm Osmar de Oliveira Braz Junior

+🌱 I’m currently learning Pascal, C, C++, Java, Dart, Python, ...

 <!--
 **osmarbraz/osmarbraz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...